 - Determine a timeline to successfully complete the proposal prior to the deadline.

-- Complete a grant agreement form and work with Heather to obtain approval to move forward.
+- Complete a grant agreement form and work with John to obtain approval to move forward.

 - The advancement office AND dean/president must approve the grant project prior to submission.

 - Collaborate and stay in regular contact with John to complete all components of the grant.

 - Work with John to keep key Simpson stakeholders informed of plans, to gather input on the narrative, and to obtain approval on the project and proposed budget.

 - The target for all grant proposals is to submit them three days prior to the due date to prevent last minute or unexpected challenges or technical difficulties.